BIDData/BIDMach_Android/README.md

 4. Run `adb -d logcat System.out:I *:S` to view all messages from println
 5. Run `sbt run` to deploy and run app to device (on a separate terminal)

+Note: Please make sure that `platformTarget in Android` in `build.sbt` is set to the correct Android API level of the device/emulator.

 Useful Commands:

 * Run `adb shell` to open shell to android device.